President & Founder Chicago Inventors Organization

 Olivia T. Luk

-Olivia T Luk, Patent Attorney and Shareholder at Niro Law, represents individuals and businesses in complex patent/ intellectual property litigation and civil litigation thoughout the country.
+Olivia Luk Bedi, Partner and Patent Attorney at Neal, Gerber & Eisenberg LLP, represents individuals and businesses in complex patent/ intellectual property litigation and civil litigation thoughout the country.
 She also has an active appellate practice and has extensive experience arguing in front of appellate courts, including the Federal Circuit.
 She has received a number of awards and recognition for her expertise in intellectual property litigation and trial advocacy.
-Ms. Luk was recognized by Illinois Super Lawyers as a Super Lawyer/ Rising Star in Intellectual Property Litigation every year since 2009.
-Among her many honors, Ms. Luk was named to the “40 under 40 Top Lawyers in Illinois” by the Law Bulletin.
+Ms. Luk Bedi was recognized by Illinois Super Lawyers as a Super Lawyer/ Rising Star in Intellectual Property Litigation every year since 2009.
+Among her many honors, Ms. Luk Bedi was named to the “40 under 40 Top Lawyers in Illinois” by the Law Bulletin.
 Olivia is a past Vice-President of the Organization of Chinese Americans of the Chicago Chapter.
-Ms. Luk is also active in civic matters: she is on the Founders Council of the American Writers Museum, the Board of the Chicago Inventors Organization, and the Heshima Kenya Fashion Show Committee.
+She is also active in civic matters: she is on the Founders Council of the American Writers Museum, the Board of the Chicago Inventors Organization, and the Heshima Kenya Fashion Show Committee.

 Paul T. Manion retired from the active practice of law several years ago after a forty year career as a trial lawyer.
 He achieved many million dollar verdicts as well as several murder trial acquittals.
 He was a member of the Board of Managers of the Illinois Trial Lawyers Association for many years and was selected as one of Illinois Leading Trial Lawyers by his fellow attorneys.